Old Taylor: The brand

-On June 24, 2009, Buffalo Trace Distillery (part of the Sazerac Company) purchased the Old Taylor Bourbon label and barrel inventory from Beam Global Spirits & Wine (now Beam Suntory), the maker of Jim Beam Bourbon and subsidiary of the Fortune Brands holding company.
-The brand was purchased in an agreement where Beam bought the Effen Vodka brand from Sazerac.
+On June 24, 2009, Buffalo Trace Distillery (part of the Sazerac Company) purchased the Old Taylor Bourbon label and barrel inventory from Beam Global Spirits & Wine (now Suntory Global Spirits), the maker of Jim Beam Bourbon and subsidiary of the Fortune Brands holding company.
+The brand was purchased by Sazerac as part of an agreement where Beam bought the Effen Vodka brand from Sazerac.

+Some expressions of the current Old Taylor brand continue to be offered as bottled-in-bond versions.